KKornegay/Project_2_Group_C/proposal.md

 -	Cost/Win for each year’s championship team vs. League median cost per win.

 ### Process:
+1	[]Create SQL database to archive data.
-1. Create a Python Flask that generate APIs that allow users to search the datasets we create showing correlations between team salaries and success.
+2.	[]Create a Python Flask that generate APIs allowing users to explore datasets.
-2. Generate a website with instructions for users to access the APIs, as well as providing access to the charts that we generate.
+3.	[]Generate a website with instructions for users to access APIs.
+4.	[]Create additional web pages with analysis, charts, and interactive experiences allowing users to investigate correlations between team salaries and outcomes.

 ### Resources:
 -	HTML/CSS